 - Allergic fungal sinusitis.
 This type is more common in people with a history of allergic rhinitis.
 The infection must be surgically removed.

 - Chronic indolent sinusitis.
-This type is mostly found outside the United States in areas like Sudan and India.
+This type is mostly found outside the United States.
 Other symptoms include headache, facial swelling, and visual disturbances.

 The actual texture of your snot has a lot to do with its moisture content.
-Nasal mucus that flows freely has more water content than snot that is hard.
-In some cases, drinking more water may help thin your mucus.
+Nasal mucus that flows freely has more water content than hard snot.
 Changes in texture can happen throughout the duration of an illness.

 Other signs you should make an appointment: